 The Chairman of the Committee or Members in consultation with the Company Secretary, determine the frequency and duration of the Committee Meetings.
-Normally, the Audit Committee and the Stakeholders' Relationship Committee meets minimum of four times a year, the Risk Management Committee meets minimum of two times in a year, the Nomination and Remuneration Committee meets minimum of one time in a year and the remaining committees meets as and when the need arises.
+Normally, the Audit Committee and the Stakeholders' Relationship Committee meets minimum of four times a year and the remaining committees meets as and when the need arises.
 The recommendations of the committees are submitted to the entire Board for approval.
 During the year, all recommendations of the committees were approved by the Board.